Observing cities as a complex system: Scaling infrastructure of cities

 }

 { The same type of error occurs for the number of motorbikes and bicycles in the country.
 According to the scaling model, there should be 49\% fewer motorbikes in Mexico City and 25\% fewer bicycles (Figure \ref{ScalingErrors}).
-Thus, it is relevant to consider that some aspects of a scaling model might be the result of some visual display, where the results may be perceived as being obvious. }
+Thus, it is relevant to consider that some aspects of a scaling model might result from a visual display, in which the results may be perceived as obvious. }

 { If instead of analysing the raw number of cars in a city, we look at the number of cars per 100 people, the results become less evident (Figure \ref{ScalingPer100}).
-Now, the number of domestic vehicles per 100 people does not seem to have an obvious link with city size, and the same happens with the number of motorbikes and the number of bicycles per 100 people.
+Now, the number of domestic vehicles per 100 people does not seem to have an obvious relationship with city size, and the same holds for the number of motorbikes and bicycles per 100 people.

 }